In Colorado River talks, still no agreement about water cuts

 "Failure is not an option," Interior Deputy Secretary Tommy Beaudreau told The Associated Press.

-The 1,450-mile (2,334-kilometer) powerhouse of the West serves 40 million people across seven Western states, which spans tribal land, and Mexico, generates hydroelectric power for regional markets, and irrigates nearly 6 million acres (2,428 hectares) of farmland.
+The 1,450-mile (2,334-kilometer) powerhouse of the West serves 40 million people across seven states, which span tribal land and Mexico, generates hydroelectric power for regional markets, and irrigates nearly 6 million acres (2,428 hectares) of farmland.

-A multidecade drought in the West intensified by climate change, rising demand and overuse has sent water levels at key reservoirs along the river to unprecedented lows.
-That's forced the federal government to cut some water allocations, and to pay farmers and cities billions of dollars to dramatically reduce their use.
+A multi-decade drought in the West intensified by climate change, rising demand and overuse have sent water levels at key reservoirs along the river to unprecedented lows.
+That's forced the federal government to cut some water allocations and to offer up billions of dollars to pay farmers and cities to cut back.

 "The snow is great.
 It's a godsend.
 But we're in the midst of a 23-year drought," Beaudreau said.
 He said states, Native American tribes and other water users recognized that it would be in no one's interest to stall talks because of the winter's healthy snowpack — which stands at 160% of the median in the Upper Colorado River Basin.

-In January, six of the seven U.S. states that rely on the Colorado River — Arizona, Nevada, New Mexico, Utah, Wyoming and Colorado — outlined how they would conserve significantly more water, but California disagreed with the approach.
-California, the largest user of the river's water, released its own ideas a day later.
+In January, six of the seven U.S. states that rely on the Colorado River — Arizona, Nevada, New Mexico, Utah, Wyoming and Colorado — outlined how they would conserve significantly more water, but California disagreed with the approach and released its own ideas a day later.

 Both plans heeded a call last year from the U.S. Bureau of Reclamation, which operates the major dams in the river system, for states to propose how they would cut their water use by roughly 15% and 30% — in addition to existing water cuts agreed upon in recent years.
-Each achieve about 2 million acre-feet of cuts, which is closer to the 15% threshold.
+Each achieves about 2 million acre-feet of cuts, which is at the low end of the requested cuts.

 An acre-foot of water is roughly enough to serve 2 to 3 U.S. households annually.

-The lengthy environmental analysis released by the Biden administration on Tuesday explores both options, as well as a third option that includes taking no action.
+The lengthy environmental analysis released by the Biden administration explores both options, as well as a third that includes taking no action.
 States, tribes and other water users now have until May 30 to comment before federal officials announce their formal decision.

 Beaudreau gave no indication of whether the department prefers one approach over the other.